AmarJ/ieeeCodingChallenge/2020-Winter/README.md

 For example: **Q1_XXXXXXX.py** -- where the XXXXXXX represents your student number.

-Send your files to academic@ieeeuottawa.ca with the following in the email subject.
+Send your files to vice-chair@ieeeuottawa.ca with the following in the email subject.

 **Subject:** [Year] - [Student Number] - [Completed questions]